pieroproietti/penguins-eggs/README.md

 ## npm packages

-If you have nodejs installed, you can install penguins-eggs with the utility npm (node package manager).
+If you have nodejs installed, you can install penguins-eggs with the utility npm.

 Simply copy and past the following lines: